benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 Either way, I believe "the small web" is a compelling term and a compelling aesthetic.
 Not necessarily in the visual sense, but in the sense that you built it yourself, you understand all of it, and you run it on a single server or static file host.

-There are thousands of excellent examples of small websites, and hundreds of ways to create simple architectures -- this article touches on only a few of the ones I'm passionate about.
+There are thousands of excellent examples of small websites, and hundreds of ways to create simple architectures -- this essay touches on only a few of the ones I'm passionate about.
 I'd love to hear your own ideas and stories! <!-- Comment over at [Hacker News](TODO) or [programming reddit](TODO). -->